#An Introduction to Go Closures - Tutorial

 Conclusion

-So, in this tutorial, we covered the basic theory of closures and how you can use them within your own Go programs.
+In this tutorial, we covered the basic theory of closures and how you can use them in your own Go programs.

-Hopefully, you found this tutorial useful, if you did, or if you have any feedback/suggestions, I would love to hear them in the comments/suggestions section below!
+Hopefully you found this tutorial useful.
+If you have any feedback or suggestions, I would love to hear them in the comments section below!

 Note - If you want to keep track of when new Go articles are posted to the site, then please feel free to follow me on twitter for all the latest news: @Elliot_F.